About this listing

 Our artsy wooden house is perfect for people that enjoy a calm atmosphere away from the main tourist trails.
 The place is perfect for relaxing in a hammock and enjoying the jungle sounds, or you can go a kayak or fishing tour with us.

-Bahía Rica is at Punta Cuchillo on Costa Rica’s west coast.
+Bahía Rica Fishing & Kayak Lodge is at Punta Cuchillo, Paquera on Costa Rica's west coast.
 We can accommodate up to 9 guests in our artsy wooden house.
 We are renting out the rooms in the house as a Bed & Breakfast.

 Bahía Rica kayak and fishing lodge is based on the properties of La Nicoyana a small private nature reserve.
 So it is very pristine.
 At Bahía Rica we live close to the nature and take pride in protecting our surroundings.

 The guest house has two balconies with nice hammocks, a little library and some board games.
-There is a small kitchen if you want to cook for yourself, or you can order all your meals from us.
-We do home cooked meals every day.
+There is a small kitchen if you want to cook for yourself, or you can order DINNER from us (We do NOT cook lunch).
+We do home cooked meals on request.

-From the guest house you have to walk over 250 steps to get down to the beach area - but it is well worth it as we have our own tranquil beach with palm trees.
+From the guest house you have to walk over 250 steps to get down to the common area close to the beach - but it is well worth it as we have our own tranquil beach with palm trees.

 We offer several tours as well: